Education

 Join the Jefferson School African American Heritage Center for a three day workshop for K-12 educators to explore local history through the lens of African American people.

 Sessions will be taught by JSAAHC staff, university professors, and community educators.
-The Institute is free and open to 20 local K-12 teachers.
-Professional development re-licensure points awarded for completion of course.
+The Institute is free and open to local K-12 teachers.
+Professional development re-licensure points awarded for course completion.